linda-seiter/cmsc115_2252/week2/week2_lesson.md

 }
 ```

+We'll run `YearsToMinutes` for each test case.
 Notice the last test fails to produce the expected result.

 | Test | Input | Expected Output    | Actual Output       | Pass/Fail |
 | ---- | ----- | ------------------ | ------------------- | --------- |